melpa/melpa/README.md

     index
     :   build the `index.html` file

-    sync
+    validate
-    :   sync built files with the repository
+    :   naively validate that the correct number of packages were built.

 [melpa]: http://melpa.milkbox.net